 CEBDS was responsible for the first Sustainability Report for Brazil in 1997 and helped implement the main tool for measuring greenhouse gas emissions in Brazil, the GHG Protocol, in partnership with the WRI (World Resources Institute) and FGV (Fundação Getúlio Vargas), starting in 2008.

 The institution represents its members in all the UN Conferences of the Parties on Climate Change since 1998, and on Biological Diversity since 2000.
-In addition, it belongs to the Commission for Sustainable Development Policies and Agenda 21; the Management Council on Genetic Heritage; The Brazilian Forum on Climate Change and the Management Committee of the National Sustainable Consumption Plan; and the World Water Council.
+In addition, it belongs to the Commission for Sustainable Development Policies and Agenda 21; the Management Council on Genetic Heritage; The Brazilian Forum on Climate Change and the Management Committee of the National Sustainable Consumption Plan; the World Water Council and the Natural Capital Coalition.